-$$ds^{2} = \left(1 - \frac{2GM(1 + \frac{\alpha}{2} + ..)}{c^{2}r}\right)dt^{2}$$ which is the Schwarzschild metric but with the α -dynamics induced effective mass shift.
+which is one form of the the Schwarzschild metric but with the α -dynamics induced effective mass shift.
+Of course this is only valid outside of the spherical matter distribution, as that is the proviso also on (4).
+As well the above particular change of coordinates also introduces spurious singularities at the event horizon, but other choices do not do this.
 Hence in the case of the Schwarzschild metric the dynamics missing from both the Newtonian theory of gravity and General Relativity is merely hidden in a mass redefinition, and so didn't affect the various standard tests of GR, or even of Newtonian gravity.
-Note that as well we see that the Schwarzschild metric is none other than Newtonian gravity, except for the mass shift.
-So the whole GR formalism has been one of great confusion.
+Note that as well we see that the Schwarzschild metric is none other than Newtonian gravity in disguise, except for the mass shift.
 While we have now explained why the GR formalism appeared to work, it is also clear that this formalism hides the manifest dynamics of the dynamical space, and which has also been directly detected in gas-mode interferometer and coaxial-cable experiments.